Darius Labanauskas

 Darius Labanauskas (born 26 July 1976) is a Lithuanian professional darts player who competes in Professional Darts Corporation (PDC) events.
-In 2015, he was ranked World Darts Federation (WDF) world number one.
+He formerly competed in the British Darts Organisation (BDO) and World Darts Federation (WDF), where he was ranked world number one in 2015 and 2016.
 He is a two-time world championship quarter-finalist, reaching the last eight at the 2017 BDO World Championship and the 2020 PDC World Championship.
+He reached his first PDC ranking final in 2019.

 Career

 BDO

 Labanauskas is a three-time Lithuania National Champion and won the Lithuania Open in 2011 and 2013.
 He also won the Baltic Cup Open in 2013, the Estonian Open in 2012 and 2013, and in 2014 he won the Trakai Castle Cup, the Riga Open and the Riga Masters.
 He was runner-up in the WDF Europe Cup singles in 2014, losing to Irishman David Concannon in the final.
 2014 also saw him reach the final of the Estonian Open, Finnish Open and Baltic Cup Open.

 His performances in 2014 helped Labanauskas qualify for the 2015 BDO World Darts Championship outright via his world ranking.
 He was beaten by Robbie Green in the first round despite hitting a 167 checkout during the match.

 Consistent qualification for the BDO World Championship paid off in 2017 as he reached the quarter-finals before losing 5–2 to eventual champion Glen Durrant.